Sjs445/Algorithms/README.md

 # Algorithms

 ## This repository contains algorithms such as bubble sort, exhaustive optimization, and dynamic programming.
-It also coontains a simple hashing program.
+It also contains a simple hashing program.

 ## Projects were completed from algorithms course.